• Skip to primary navigation

 December 22, 2021 by Rhonda Leave a Comment

-The Australorp chicken breed has a great feed-to-meat and feed-to-egg ratio.
-They are great foragers and the roosters are one of the most alert to predators.
+Australorp chickens have a great feed-to-meat and feed-to-egg ratio.
+They are great foragers, and the roosters are one of the most alert to predators.

 We also love the fact that the hens are great mothers.
 She will hatch out a large number of chicks when you let them sit on a clutch of eggs.